KAKUNIN

 });

-const { risk_score, anomalies } = behaviorEvent;
+const { risk_score, risk_band } = behaviorEvent;

 // Pre-revocation warning already sent via webhook